phpstan/phpstan/README.md

 doFoo($foo);
 ```

-I recommend leaving `polluteScopeWithLoopInitialAssignments` and `polluteCatchScopeWithTryAssignments` set to `false` because it leads to a clearer and more maintainable code.
+I recommend leaving `polluteCatchScopeWithTryAssignments` set to `false` because it leads to a clearer and more maintainable code.

 ### Custom early terminating method calls